Charles Hinman: The Shaped Canvas revisited

-In 1964, the Guggenheim Museum organised the show "The Shaped Canvas".
+In 1964, the Guggenheim Museum organised the show The Shaped Canvas.
 Laurence Alloway, the curator of the exhibition decided to focus on two-dimensional Minimal works only, de facto excluding three dimensional as well as Pop art works from this movement.
 This initial selection has been questioned and broadened over the years by several retrospective group shows that hosted a wider variety of shaped canvases.
-Frank Stella's 1965 group show "Shape and Structure" immediately refuted Olloway's position by including Charles Hinman's paintings.
+Frank Stella's 1965 group show Shape and Structure immediately refuted Olloway's position by including Hinman's paintings.
 In 1979, The Visual Arts Museum in New York organised a show named "Shaped Paintings".
 It opened the scope of the shaped canvas to Pop Art works as well as to three-dimensional shaped canvases.
-Charles Hinman's work was presented alongside that of Kenneth Noland, Ellsworth Kelly, Robert Mangold, Bernard Venet and Tom Wesselmann.
-In 2014, Charles Hinman was included in the group show "Shaped Canvas Revisited" at the Luxembourg and Dayan Gallery in New York.
+Hinman's work was presented alongside that of Kenneth Noland, Ellsworth Kelly, Robert Mangold, Bernard Venet and Tom Wesselmann.
+In 2014, Hinman was included in the group show "Shaped Canvas Revisited" at the Luxembourg and Dayan Gallery in New York.
 This exhibition, which celebrated the fifty years of the original Guggenheim show, places Hinman among the fathers of the shaped canvas movement alongside artists such as Lucio Fontana, Kenneth Noland, Frank Stella and Tom Wesselmann.

 Reception

-In recent years, Charles Hinman's work has garnered increasing attention both for his contemporary as for his "modern" (historic) works.
-According to some critics, his latest series of "Gems" and "Black Paintings" are arguably amongst his most interesting works.
+In recent years, Hinman's work has garnered increasing attention both for his contemporary as for his "modern" (historic) works.
+According to some critics, his latest series of "Gems" and "Black Paintings" are arguably among his most interesting works.
 In 2013, the Marc Straus Gallery in New York organized a retrospective covering the six decades of his career.